 In mathematics, the greatest common divisor (GCD) of two or more integers, which are not all zero, is the largest positive integer that divides each of the integers.

-, the greatest common divisor of x
+For two integers x, y, the greatest common divisor of x and y is denoted gcd(x, y).

 Euclidean Algorithm